betterscientificsoftware/bssw.io/Articles/Blog/2022-07-BSSwFellows2021.md

 </div>

 _Perspectives on the BSSw Fellowship Program:_ I wanted to become a BSSw Fellow for the opportunity to work on a project I feel passionate about, to be able to develop a learning tool to bring cloud computer and satellite data to new and non-expert users.
 But beyond the funding to do so, the fellowship also provided support and ideas, accountability, and sometimes necessary encouragement to help me reach my goal.
-Thanks to that, the tutorial developed is having a positive impact on my professional life, as it helped me to acquire and greatly improve my skills.
+Thanks to that, the tutorial developed is having a positive impact on my professional life, as it has helped me to acquire and greatly improve my skills.
 Now, I hope that the tutorial helps others to navigate new waters and find new ways to do science.

 _Advice for new (prospective) BSSw Fellows:_ For new fellows, my advice is keep in touch and take advantage of the advice and support.
 Everybody wants you to succeed!